 The enemy has changed.
 It’s no longer simply your business competitor.
-You’re up against a substantially more scientific reality – our inherent lack of ability to multi-task!
+You’re brand is up against a substantially more scientific reality – our inherent lack of ability to multi-task!

 81-year-old Tahakasa Omi, a Japanese grandma of four, had spent her day excitedly anticipating the arrival of a package from Do-Co-Mo.
 Do-Co-Mo, the largest operator of mobile phones in Japan, if not the world, had spent the last two years developing a concept for people just like Tahakasa Omi.
 It’s not hard to understand why.
 Japan has the oldest population in the world – and it’s a market worth an estimated $120 billion.